mmlunar/llm-assisted-json-updater/README.md

 ## Introduction

-This document provides a brief overview of the solution approach and related details for the take-home assignment.
+This document provides a brief overview of the solution approach and related details for the json file updater project.
 It will guide the reader through the code to offer a clearer understanding of how the solution works.

 ## Solution Approach